SiyiP/med-linked-blog-starter-md/10A Sensorimotor/SFP Superficial Back and Shoulder_Reaves.md

 ![[rotator cuff muscles.png]]
 ---
-==left off here==
-shoulder muscles
-superficial layer
+shoulder muscles = all originate from the scapula superficial layer
-- deltoid muscles - from scapula/clavicle, inserting on humerus, crossing only one joint glenohumeral joint
+- deltoid muscles - from spine of scapula/clavicle, inserting on humerus, crossing only one joint glenohumeral joint
 	- stabilizes and produces movements at shoulder joint
 	- **this is the inferior 1/3 of the clavicle, counter muscle is the trapezius which are superior 1/3rd**
 	- originates from spine of scapula, acromion and then the lateral 1/3 of clavicle;